 A couple weeks later, out of the clear blue, best friend sent HUSBAND an email suggesting HUSBAND come up for a visit for a few days…to get away and get his head cleared.
 He even went so far as to say that he would pay for the flight, and that he wouldn’t “corrupt HUSBAND’s morals.”
 Here came that niggling feeling again…

 So predictably, over the next few weeks, it came out that best friend was a confidante for HUSBAND’s slime, a safe place for both HUSBAND and SW to go with their thoughts, feelings and plans for the future.
 That best friend was the one who “sent HUSBAND that shirt” and willingly became the standard cover.
 That best friend, opening a new company, had invited HUSBAND and me to attend the festivities and let HUSBAND know if I could not attend, SW was welcome too.
 SERIOUSLY?
 That best friend was sending me sweet little facebook messages and planning to come stay at my home and go fishing with my sons and meanwhile, that best friend was complicit in the fucking AFFAIR my husband was having with the slut-whore?
+That best friend sent HUSBAND and email, months after the affair was in the open, saying “contact me asap on the D.L.
+It’s impotant to you.”
+I saw the email.
+HUSBAND called that best friend in front of me, and that best friend said SW had reached out to him the night before and asked him if loved her.
+IF HE LOVED HER.
 GOD IT JUST DOESN’T END!
 The pain of betrayal RIPPED through my entire being all over again.
 HUSBAND had allowed me to, not only believe that best friend was supportive of our marriage, and an encouragement when HUSBAND was in the dark-fantasy fog of affairdom, but he sat right there and let me send him a thank you.
 A THANK YOU.

 The utter and complete humiliation of it all.
 The SHAME cloaked me in a bizarre combination of guttural despair and bellicose fury.
 Somehow this went beyond just the abhorrent indignation of my own betrayal, it now involved best friend and his willingness to be part of my life, our family’s life, while harboring the dark secret of treachery.
 Oh.
 The pain.